-Director since: May 2021 Independent: Yes Age: 71 Committee Membership: Compensation (Chair)
+Director since: May 2021 Independent: Yes Age: 71

+Committee Membership: Compensation (Chair)

 Beryl B. Raff has served on the Board and the Compensation Committee since May 2021 and as the Chair of the Compensation Committee since October 2021.
 Ms. Raff has been the Chairman and Chief Executive Officer of Helzberg Diamonds, a wholly owned subsidiary of Berkshire Hathaway Inc., a multinational conglomerate holding company, since 2009.
 Before joining Helzberg Diamonds, from 2001 until 2009, Ms. Raff held senior merchandising positions with J.C.
 Penney Company, Inc. ("JC Penney"), most recently as Executive Vice President and General Merchandise Manager, where she was responsible for the day to day operation of the fine jewelry business and served on its Executive Board, which determined strategic direction and initiatives for JC Penney.
 Prior to JC Penney, Ms. Raff also was Chairman and Chief Executive Officer at Zale Corporation and held senior merchant positions at R. H. Macy & Company.
 Currently, Ms. Raff serves on the Board of Directors of Helen of Troy, Ltd., including on its Audit Committee and formerly on its Compensation Committee, and on the Board of Directors of Larry H. Miller Company, including on its Governance and Compensation Committees.
-Previously, Ms. Raff spent seven years on the Board of Directors of The Michaels Companies, Inc., including on its Audit and Compensation Committee and as chair of its Governance & Nominating Committee, and ten years on the Board of Directors of Jo-Ann's Stores, Inc., including on its Audit and Governance Committees and as chair of its Compensation Committee.
-She is a graduate of Boston University with a Bachelors of Business Administration from Drexel University.
+Previously, Ms. Raff spent seven years on the Board of Directors of The Michaels Companies, Inc., including on its Audit and Compensation Committees, eight years on the Board of Directors of Group 1 Automotive, Inc., including on its Compensation Committee and as chair of its Governance & Nominating Committee, and ten years on the Board of Directors of Jo-Ann's Stores, Inc., including on its Audit and Governance Committees and as chair of its Compensation Committee.
+She is a graduate of Boston University with a Bachelors of Business Administration and a Masters of Business Administration from Drexel University.